openstf/stf/README.md

 ## Status

-STF is in continued, active development, but as of late 2015 the team is operating mostly on their private time and funds.
+STF is in continued, active development, but development is still largely funded by individual team members and their unpaid free time, leading to slow progress.
 While normal for many open source projects, STF is quite heavy on the hardware side, and is therefore somewhat of a money sink.
-[Contact us][contact-link] if you'd like to support future development or even become our next sponsor.
+See [how to become a sponsor](#how-to-become-a-sponsor) if you or your company would like to support future development.

 We're also actively working to expand the team.
 Welcome **@vbanthia** as our newest full contributor!